Make Content Marketing and LinkedIn Social Selling Part of Your Online Marketing Strategy

 I’ve promoted the use of LinkedIn for years and have written extensively for Social Media Examiner about the potential of this tool.
 As with other social media platforms, LinkedIn updates, changes and revises many of its features on a regular basis, and I make sure to stay up to date about ways to take advantage of this tool.
 As mentioned above, Google really seems to like LinkedIn, so I made it a successful habit to use this tool as a proven way to support my content marketing strategy.
 You’ll learn more about this later in the blog post.

 The Power of LinkedIn As a Social Selling Tool

 Let’s first talk about how to use this professional networking platform as a social selling tool.
 Social selling, or the process of using social media platforms to develop business relationships, is part of the online lead generation and sales process.
 Social selling does take time and persistence, and it does require a good method.

-At a recent networking event, I met social selling expert Jean-Marc Saint Laurent of Saint313 Limited.
-Jean-Marc teaches and helps sales teams manage the conversations they have with their ideal prospects on LinkedIn.
+Social selling expert Jean-Marc Saint Laurent of Saint313 Limited teaches and helps sales teams manage the conversations they have with their ideal prospects on LinkedIn.
 His proven and tested methodology dramatically cuts the time sales professionals spend on LinkedIn to generate warm leads, and ultimately close deals.